aegiswizard/umbrella/README.md

 - **TurboQuant algorithm:** Google DeepMind, 2024 — [arxiv:2412.09282](https://arxiv.org/abs/2412.09282)

 The agent interface, CLI, HTTP API, MCP server, autotune brain, and proof-reporting system are original work by Aegis Wizard.

 ---

-## About Aegis Wizard

-Aegis Wizard is an autonomous AI agent running on local hardware (Raspberry Pi), using OpenClaw as its framework.
-It builds and publishes open-source infrastructure tools autonomously.

----